-Main findings: This may be the most debated quality standard among those presented in this report.
-A transparent system of processing and referencing country information in decisions and case files has become a widely supported and respected norm in COI professional circles.
-Meanwhile, EU member states have neither elaborated a joint position on rules and systems of referencing, nor have they determined common standards with regard to information transparency in refugee status determination.
-The Procedures Directive, however, sets forth some important basic requirements (such as the justification of asylum decisions in fact and in law, and the access of counsellors to the information included in their client's file, if liable to be examined by appeal authorities).
-Going much further than law-makers, senior courts in several member states have established clear and specific standards in this respect.
+Main findings: A transparent system of processing and referencing country information in decisions and case files has become a widely supported and respected norm in COI professional circles.
+Meanwhile, EU member states have neither elaborated a joint position on rules and systems of referencing nor have determined common standards with regard to information transparency in asylum procedures.
+The Procedures Directive, however, sets forth some important basic requirements (such as the justification of asylum decisions in fact and in law and the access of counsellors to the information included in their client's file, if liable to be examined by appeal authorities).